fenago/ruby-programming/lab_guides/Lab_8.md

 Much has been written on the topic of deploying applications written in Ruby on Rails.
 However, not all Ruby applications are web applications, and not all web applications use Rails.
-This chapter will focus on the deployment concerns that arise when deciding how to create Ruby applications and how to release those applications into a live environment once done.
+This lab will focus on the deployment concerns that arise when deciding how to create Ruby applications and how to release those applications into a live environment once done.